BQcybersec/-UofM-VIRT-CYBER-12-2021/Homework/Unit-15 Web-Vulnerabilities/README.md

 ![Inspect the Element](https://github.com/BQcybersec/-UofM-VIRT-CYBER-12-2021/blob/main/Homework/Unit-15%20Web-Vulnerabilities/Images/3.6inspect%20the%20element.png)

-It appears to have  a "max length" for this field
+It appears to have  a "max length" of 50 characters for this field

 Adjust the parameter to 100